michaelskyf/kernel-mem-change/README.md

 - Run `make` (make sure to install linux-headers)
 - Run `./loop`
 - Run `insmod mem-change.ko`
-- If everything worked correctly, "loop" should display a message and exit
+- If everything worked correctly, "loop" should display a message and exit (If not see [Hacking](<#hacking>))
 - ⚠️ Due to page caching, you need to recompile loop.c to restore it to normal behaviour

 ## Hacking
-If You want to find another pattern to replace, run `objdump -d ./loop`
+If You want to find another pattern to replace, run `objdump -d ./loop` <br>
+This module is really basic and doesn't support patterns spanning across pages

 ## Tested on
-- x86_64 Arch Linux (kernel 5.17)
+- x86_64 Arch Linux (kernel 5.17) with gcc (11.2.0)